Nkandla homestead: Repayment

 The R7.81 million figure included R2.3 million for the swimming pool, R1 million for the amphitheatre, and R1.2 million for the cattle kraal.
 Treasury submitted its report to the Constitutional Court, which approved the recommendation in late July 2016.
 Complying with the Court's directive that the amount should be paid within 45 days of its approval by the Court, Zuma repaid the full amount in September 2016.
 However, he financed the repayment using a R7.8 million loan from VBS Mutual Bank, and allegedly defaulted on his repayments of the bond in August 2018.
 In August 2022, the Pietermaritzburg High Court granted VBS an order forcing Zuma to pay back the bond.
 The property itself could not be attached to the bond as collateral because the land is not owned by Zuma personally.

+In August 2026 ,the special tribunal ordered Minenhle Makhanya ,a former architect and principal agent responsible for Nkandla upgrades ,to pay R147.2 million to the National Treasury.